 They are a great accompaniment to many of the Raj or Goan recipes.
 Our railway curry, or vindalu could well be served with these rolls, rather than rice.
-Imagine a bowl of hot pork curry, some kachumber to refresh the palate and mopping up the sauce with fresh beard rolls.
+Imagine a bowl of hot pork curry, some kachumber to refresh the palate and mopping up the sauce with fresh bread rolls.

 As described here the rolls are plain, simple and very easy to bake.
 To lift the recipe, which we do not do that often, you may add a little ajwain to the dough, or sprinkle the tops with some nigella seeds, a common spice to use with breads.

 If you have never baked bread before, this may be the place to start.
 There is only one capability required – patience.
 You need the patience to allow the yeast to activate, you need patience to properly knead the dough, you need patience to allow the dough to rise and you need patience to allow it to cook properly.

 Of course, if you have made bread before, this recipe is laughably simple.

 The recipe calls for maida, with is a general purpose, whole wheat flour.
 Plain flour, or bakers flour will substitute adequately.

 Pav have become an art-form in the hands of street food vendors.
 They have developed an amazing sandwich culture based on these simple bread rolls.
 The Mumbai street vendors offer three highly popular dishes.

 In pav bhaji, the rolls are filled with a spicy preparation of mashed vegetables flavoured with a masala, similar to chaat masala.
 They are then cooked with butter on a tava or a flat griddle and served with a spicy, garlicky chutney.